larsmagne/ewp/README.md

 * C-c C-j: Set the width of the image under point.
 * TAB:     In the Categories header, provide category completion.

+* M-x ewp-set-featured-image: Set the featured image to image under point.

 ## ewp-list-media-mode:

 * RET: Look at the media item (i.e., image) under point